SUNY Downstate Medical Center

 What is Medicare?

 Medicare is Federally administered helath insurance program that covers individuals who are age 65 and over, disabled, and on dialysis.
 Medicare has three parts: Part A, Part B, and Part D. Part A covers all in-patients services, and Part B covers outpatient services as well as some other related charges.
 Medicare now offers prescription drug coverage called Medicare Part D for all Medicare members.
 This service may have monthly premiums and co-payments.
 Questions?
-Call 1-800-MEDICARE (1-800-633-4227) or the SUNY Downstate Managed Care and Clinical Business office.
+Call 1-800-MEDICARE (1-800-633-4227) or the SUNY Downstate Department of Managed Care office.